Basket Lattes Montpellier Agglomération

-Basket Lattes Montpellier Agglomération (BLMA) is a French women's basketball club from Lattes, Montpellier Agglomération.
+Basket Lattes Montpellier Agglomération (BLMA) is a French professional women's basketball club from Lattes, Montpellier Agglomération.
 Founded in 1974 as Basket Lattes-Maurin Montpellier, it took its current name in 2002.

 Lattes won the 2011 national cup and was the national championship's runner-up in 2008.
 It has played the Euroleague in 2009 and 2012, in addition to three Eurocup appearances.